-Editor: Ailsa White e-mail oxford. scholarships@anu.edu.au
+Editor: Ailsa White E: oxford.scholarships@anu.

+edu.au

-Information concerning the Oxford Australia Scholarships regarding applications for taxdeductible donations can be accessed through the Oxford Australia website at http://rsc.anu.edu.au/oxford.
-Next year will be the 20th year in which we have selected candidates for the James Fairfax and Oxford Australia Scholarships and we are planning to celebrate that in Australia and in Britain.
+Information concerning the Oxford Australia Scholarships regarding applications for tax-deductible donations can be accessed through the Oxford Australia website at http://rsc.anu.edu.au/oxford.

+This is the 20th year of the Oxford Australia Scholarships - a reason to celebrate what has been achieved and to look forward optimistically to the future.